SLV: Buy 16.30 Break

 The long-term downtrend in the iShares Silver Trust ETF (NYSEARCA: SLV) continues and this has pushed the ETF off the radar for many investors that might otherwise be interested in gaining exposure to precious metals assets.
-But we are starting to see alignment in several important areas which suggest that the slide in SLV may be reaching a point of exhaustion.
+But we are starting to see alignment in several important areas, which suggest that the slide in SLV may be reaching a point of exhaustion.
 If these projections turn out to be accurate, it could mean that SLV is extremely undervalued and ready to begin a strong bull run higher.

 Of course, the long-term trajectory is clearly negative and so there is risk involved for long investors in SLV with markets in their current state.
 But this is the case for any contrarian position, and the potential for gains here could more than make up for these risks if a true reversal is ready to occur.
 The first evidence of this would be in place if we see a break in SLV above the critical 16.30 mark, as this would be the first suggestion that the long-term downtrend is over and that markets are ready to start moving higher.

 More broadly, it is important to identify the factors that could put these trend reversals into place.
 Here, we will identify two factors as possibilities: rising volatility in stock markets and suggestions from the Federal Reserve that we will not be seeing any additional interest rate hikes in the US before the end of this year.
 These are two issues that create bullish tailwinds for safe haven assets and precious metals instruments, and so SLV would be a clear beneficiary if these two factors strengthen in the next few weeks.